hi-squeaky-things/.github/profile/README.md

 We are researching new ways to create musical instruments to redefine the future of music.

+- [Little Weirdo](https://github.com/hi-squeaky-things/little-weirdo), a Rust #no-std optimized wave table synthesizer for embedded devices.

 ### 🎛️ Products

-Our products are open-source software & hardware pieces designed to revolutionize your music creation experience
+Our products are open-source software & hardware pieces designed to revolutionize your music creation experience.

+- [Little Squeaky Machine]([https://github.com/hi-squeaky-things/little-weirdo](https://github.com/hi-squeaky-things/little-squeaky-machine-hardware)), a hardware reference platform for [Little Weirdo](https://github.com/hi-squeaky-things/little-weirdo).

 ### 🔈 Music